-Out of the above, direct deposit is the most popular method, with 82% of workers using it.
+Out of the above, direct deposit is the most popular method.
 If your remote employees prefer an alternative to direct deposit, pay cards or mobile wallets are also good options.
 Of course, you can always go with the good, old-fashioned paper check.
 You can either mail remote employees their checks (if they live out of state).
 Or, you can give remote employees the option of picking up their checks on a specific date (e.g., every other Friday).

 Before you decide on a method, do your research on pay laws (e.g., pay card laws by state) to ensure you’re compliant with the state’s rules.
 And, think about which payment method would be the most secure.
 For example, if your employee lives and works out of state, cash probably isn’t the best option if you need to mail the employee their pay.